 The apple head and the deer head are similar in both their exercise and their training.
 Both the apple and the deer head are considered to be medium energy dogs, and as such need about 30 minutes a day.
 The Chihuahua does not require particularly intense exercise, and as such walking will suffice as their exercise.
 If you have an enclosed yard then they will happily have a good romp around chasing birds and squirrels.
 Be mindful that the apple head is likely to suffer more with his breathing, so on hotter days his exercise should be monitored.
 If necessary, only take them out early in the morning and later at night when it is cooler.

 These guys are quite intelligent pups, and as such they are known to pick up commands quickly.
 However, they are fiercely independent, and as such if they decide that today is not the day to partake in training then you are unlikely to be successful.
 As such, early obedience training is key.
 Because of their yappy barks and aloofness with strangers, it is important to socialize them very early, so that they are comfortable with other humans and larger dogs.
+If you plan to harness train your Chihuahua, make sure you look at Chihuahua sized harnesses to make that transition easier for this headstrong breed.

 The apple head and the deer head have the same nutritional needs.
 They both require around ½ cup of food a day, however this will be dependent on their size and activity levels.
 If they are a lapdog, then they will need slightly less, and if they are out chasing squirrels all day, then slightly more food will be needed.
 Despite being one of the smallest breeds he still needs the best nutrients to keep him healthy, so be sure to feed him superior quality kibble.
 Ensure that the biscuits aren’t bigger than him, as most Chihuahua’s struggle to eat standard sized biscuits.